+Purpose of the Clause: Preamble 10

 This preamble notes that under Self-Government, the Northern Territory was granted only limited legislative and executive powers and that under section 122 of the Australian Constitution the Commonwealth has still retained ultimate control of the Northern Territory over Northern Territory matters.

+Variations:

+(a) Republic: No change.

+(b) PreStatehood: No change.

-Reference to Discussion and Information Papers: See previous comments under Preamble 1.
+Reference to Discussio Preamble 1. n and Information Papers: See previous comments under